Accrual basis of recording

 Financial intermediation services indirectly measured (FISIM)

 FISIM measures the service implicitly provided by financial intermediaries, such as banks, on deposit and loan facilities.
 It is measured as the difference between the interest rates on loans and deposits and a pure or reference rate of interest, multiplied by the level of loans and deposits, respectively.

 Produced assets that are used repeatedly, or continuously, in processes of production for more than one year.

 Flows are monetary expressions of economic actions engaged in by units and other events affecting the economic status of units that occur within an accounting period.

 General government sector

-Institutional sector comprising all government units and non-profit institutions controlled and mainly financed by government.
+Institutional sector comprising all government units and non-profit institutions controlled by government.

 Government final consumption expenditure

 Government use of goods and services for the satisfaction of individual or collective human needs or wants.